luyadev/luya/docs/guide/luya-package-dev.md

 + luya-module
 + luya-theme

-|type|description
+|Composer-Type|Description
 |----|----------
-|luya-extension|Is used when you have blocks, helpers, assets, widgets, components and other files but no module or controller.
+|`luya-extension`|Is used when you have blocks, helpers, assets, widgets, components and other files but no module or controller.
-|luya-module|Can contain the same as luya-extension but also modules and controllers.
+|`luya-module`|Can contain the same as luya-extension but also modules and controllers.
-|luya-theme|Can contain the same as extensions but also cmslayouts, layouts and other frontend resources.
+|`luya-theme`|Can contain the same as extensions but also cmslayouts, layouts and other frontend resources.

-### Extra section
+## Extra section

 The composer.json file can contain an extra section which can be read by the LUYA composer.
 E.g. we could do the following things: